merlinz01/redpepper/docs/protocol.md

 This document describes the protocol used for communication between the Manager and Agents.

+> The foundation of this protocol has much in common with WebSockets;
+> I believe it would be fairly simple to implement communication
+> over WebSockets if need be.

 ## General

 Connections are made using TLS over a normal TCP connection initiated by agents.